gopollock/public-api/generate-protos.md

 1. Clone all .proto file definitions from this repository.
 2. Create your own proto generation script, where you could control input and output directories for each service.

-Here you could find [a `protoc` CLI documentation](https://protobuf.dev/overview/).

 ## Code dependency

-Additionally, to protobuf generated classes you would need a protobuf community library dependency in your project.
+Additionally, to Classtime generated classes you would need a **community library dependency** in your project.
 It is used to resolve some common classes implementations like Timestamp, Duration, etc.

 **PHP**:
 ```